GalalMohammed/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 * 9-divide_and_rule: Print the result of POWER divided by DIVIDE, followed by a new line.
 * 10-love_exponent_breath: Display the result of BREATH to the power LOVE.
 * 11-binary_to_decimal: Convert a number from base 2 to base 10.
 The number in base 2 is stored in the environment variable BINARY.
 The script displays the number in base 10, followed by a new line.
+* 12-combinations: Print all possible combinations of two letters, except oo.
+Letters are lower cases, from a to z.
+One combination per line.
+The output is alpha ordered, starting with aa.